Most businesses are overcomplicating “AI optimization.” The same things that help humans help AI: clarity, structure, fast pages, and direct language.

 Clear writing helps everyone:

 Not sure if AI can understand your website?
-Run a free website audit to see how readable your content is for modern AI tools.
+Request a website audit to see how readable your content is for modern AI tools.

 SEO vs AEO vs GEO: Which One Matters Most in 2026?